 David's current scholarly project has the working title Bach Laughs, and is a study of the composer as musical humorist.

-Also a committed journalist, David has been music critic for the Anderson Valley Advertiser since 1991, and his weekly column can be read each Friday at counterpunch.org.
+Also a committed journalist, David has been music critic for the Anderson Valley Advertiser since 1990; his weekly column can be read each Friday at counterpunch.org.
 A collection of his feuilletons, Bach and Taxes and Other Matters of Life and Death is in the works.

 The only musician ever to win all the major prizes at the Bruges Early Music Festival, David continues to pursue an active career as a performer on keyboards historical and modern.
 A long-time member of the pioneering synthesizer ensemble Mother Mallard's Portable Masterpiece Company, his recordings are available on the Musica Omnia and Loft labels.